A fixed-parameter tractable algorithm for combinatorial filter reduction: Introduction

+The idea of determining fundamental limits, such as necessary information and performance bounds, is a topic receiving renewed attention (for instance, see \cite{majumdar2022,sakcak2024mathematical}), especially when such analysis can be conducted via automated means.
 A key problem is that of taking a combinatorial filter and compressing it to form an equivalent filter, but with the fewest states.
-Unfortunately, this is \nphard~\cite{okane17concise}.
-A direction of work has sought to identify special cases~\cite{saberifar17special,zhang23general}, employ ILP and SAT techniques~\cite{rahmani2020integer,zhang2021accelerating}, and focus on special types of reductions which may give inexact solutions~\cite{rahmani21equivalence,saberifar18improper}.
-(The state-of-the-art practical method for exact combinatorial filter minimization, at the time of writing, appears in the 2021 ICRA paper~\cite{zhang2021accelerating}.)
-The present paper gives the first fixed-parameter tractable (\fpt) algorithm for the problem.
-This is significant because it highlights specific structural aspects of instances that make minimization difficult.
-Or, put another way: when the parameters identified are bounded, that which remains is a characterization of easy (i.e. polynomial time) instances~\cite{niedermeier2006invitation}.
+Regrettably, this is \nphard~\cite{okane17concise}.
+A direction of work has sought to identify special cases~\cite{saberifar17special,zhang23general}, to employ ILP and SAT techniques~\cite{rahmani2020integer,zhang2021accelerating}, and to focus on special types of reductions which may give inexact solutions~\cite{rahmani21equivalence,saberifar18improper}.
+(The state-of-the-art practical method for exact combinatorial filter minimization, at the time of writing, appears in~\cite{zhang2021accelerating}.)
+The very closely related work of \cite{saberifar17special} identifies some parameters for which filter reduction is not \fpt (namely: output size, treewidth, maximum number of appearances of any observation); they also give an \fpt algorithm for a stage-by-stage reduction problem (not identical to the problem we study, see~\cite[Lemma~10, pg.~95]{zhang20cover}) which has parameters distinct from those we examine.